Creative State MI

 Making This Report Work for You

-Over the years the Creative State MI reports have been a valuable resource to help make the case for the arts, culture, arts education and the creative and design industries.
+The Creative State Michigan reports have been a valuable resource to make the case for the arts, culture, arts education and the creative industries.
 Put the report to work for you by sharing it with community leaders, lawmakers, and decision makers.
-Let them know that Michigan’s arts, culture and creative and design industries are critically important to our state’s economy, the vitality of our communities, the education of our children, and the lives of people statewide.
+Let them know that Michigan’s creative industries are critically important to our state’s economy, the vitality of our communities, the education of our children, and the lives of people statewide.

 Contact Creative Many

-Every year, Creative Many distributes hard copies of the CSMI nonprofit report to more than 1,600 elected officials, community leaders, media outlets, participating organizations and many more.
+Every year, Creative Many distributes hard copies of the Creative State Michigan Nonprofit Report to nearly 1,800 elected officials, community leaders, media outlets, participating organizations and many more.
 Additional hard copies of the report are also made available and can be ordered for a nominal fee to help cover printing and mailing costs.
-Requests for copies of the report can be made directly to Creative Many’s Director of Public Policy, Sarah Triplett at firstname.lastname@example.org.
+Requests for copies of the report can be made directly to Creative Many’s Director of Public Policy and Advocacy, Sarah Gonzales Triplett at firstname.lastname@example.org.
 Find the Creative State Michigan reports online at www.creativemany.org/research.